 When buying packaged foods, don’t pay attention to words like natural, wholesome, and optimal—they don’t mean anything.
-Instead, focus on reading the ingredients list and the nutrition panel.
+Instead, focus on reading the ingredients list and the Nutrition Facts panel.
 And just remember that the more you practice deciphering product packaging, the easier smart shopping will be.

 Three types of potentially misleading packaging claims:

 - Nutrient claims

 The FDA is the regulatory body that sets the standards for these claims.
 However, the FDA’s ability to regulate unfounded claims is severely limited, both legally and practically, due to limited resources for investigation and enforcement.

 To most consumers, all three types of claims look pretty similar, particularly the first two.
 Here are the technical descriptions of both:

 - HEALTH CLAIM: Includes an evidence-backed statement relating a food or food component to a disease or health outcome.
 These claims have to be reviewed and evaluated by the FDA prior to use.

 - STRUCTURE/FUNCTION CLAIM: Describes the effect that a “substance” (rather than a nutrient or food) has in affecting the normal structure or function in the body, without making reference to a disease.
 No evidence review from the FDA is required; the manufacturer merely has to submit a letter declaring its intent to use the claim and include the disclaimer “This statement has not been evaluated by the FDA” on its packaging.
 Here are some examples of each kind—can you easily tell them apart?